 Health TLN-Sponsored Undergraduate Researcher Position

-Bentley University's Health Thought Leadership Network (www.bentley.edu/healthtln) is sponsoring a Valente UG Researcher whose research proposal will be related to health.
-We define health very broadly and would consider topics including, but not limited to, healthcare systems and administration, health-related technology and innovation, patient experience and healthcare information and how biological, psychological and social factors impact health.
+Bentley University's Health Thought Leadership Network (www.bentley.edu/healthtln) is sponsoring a few Valente UG Researcher whose research proposal will be related to health.
+We define health very broadly and would consider topics including, but not limited to, healthcare systems and administration, health-related technology and innovation, patient experience and healthcare information and how biological, psychological, and social factors impact health.
 For a list of potential faculty mentors and their health-related research areas, please see the Health TLN website.
 If you would like to be considered for the Health TLN fellowship, please indicate so in your application.

 Faculty Mentor Role Description - for Applicants